COLOR SHIFT DCTLS

 As I wrote in the beginning, the main inspiration came from Filmlight’s Baselight tool, where we have the possibility to make adjustments in a very broad way.
 With this tool I wanted to create something similar, so that we can make adjustments in a wide range with a focus on 6 main hue values.
 First, we can move a specific color to neighbouring colors, and in the second step, we can decide whether we want to increase or decrease the saturation or add more density to a color.

-There is no wrong or right way in which node to add a specific DCTL first.
-The best thing to do is to play around with it, experimenting freely until you find a configuration that yields the desired result.
+There is no definitive wrong or right way to add a specific DCTL first.
+The key is to experiment and play around freely, including changing the order of nodes, until you find whatever suits best to your footage.

 Use “Hue Shift” to create an overall look.
 Decide if you want to shift your greens more towards yellow or more towards cyan.
 The blue more towards magenta or more towards cyan.